John Ryle (anthropologist): Life and work

 Ryle also worked as a doorman at the Embassy Club in Bond Street, London, as a roustabout for the Royal American Shows and the Canadian Pacific Railway, as ghost-writer of Mick Jagger's unpublished autobiography, and as a travel writer.

-In the late 1980s, Ryle was a project officer at the Ford Foundation in Brazil and lived in an Afro-Brazllian community in Salvador da Bahia.
+In the late 1980s, Ryle was a project officer at the Ford Foundation in Brazil and lived in an Afro-Brazilian community in Salvador da Bahia.
 In the 1990s, he worked as a consultant to relief and development organisations in Sudan and the Horn of Africa, including Save the Children Fund (UK).
 His weekly newspaper column, "City of Words", appeared in The Guardian from 1995 to 1999.
 From 1996 to 1997, he was a research fellow of Nuffield College, Oxford.
 In the 1990s he became an activist in the International Campaign to Ban Landmines.

 From 2001 to 2017, Ryle was successively chair and executive director of the Rift Valley Institute, a research and public information organisation operating in Eastern Africa that he founded with Jok Madut Jok and Philip Winter.
 He was a member of the International Eminent Persons Group, reporting on slavery and abduction in Sudan.
 Since 2007, he has been Legrand Ramsey Professor of Anthropology at Bard College, a liberal arts college in New York state.
 He has been a board member of the Human Rights Watch Africa Division, the Media Development Investment Fund and the scholarly journal African Affairs.

 In 2022 he established a publishing company, City of Words, concentrating on works of reportage, life-writing and general non-fiction.

 Ryle was appointed an Officer of the Order of the British Empire (OBE) in the Queen's 2021 Birthday Honours for services to research and education in Sudan, South Sudan and the Horn of Africa.